peteroupc/peteroupc.github.io/random.md

 Use cases for manually-seeded PRNGs include the following.

 - Simulations and machine learning.
-This includes physics simulations and artificial intelligence in games, as well as simulations to reproduce published research data.
+This includes physics simulations and artificial intelligence (AI) in games, as well as simulations to reproduce published research data.
 - Monte Carlo methods (to make them random-behaving but deterministic).
 - Procedural noise generation.
 - Unit tests in which "randomness" ought not to determine whether they pass or fail.